MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-mobile-policies.md

 Leaving the policy unset lets users choose their proxy settings.

-Setting the ProxySettings policy accepts the following fields: * ProxyMode, which lets you specify the proxy server Chrome uses and prevents users from changing proxy settings * ProxyPacUrl, a URL to a proxy .pac file * ProxyPacMandatory, which prevents the network stack from falling back to direct connections with invalid or unavailable PAC script * ProxyServer, a URL of the proxy server * ProxyBypassList, a list of hosts for which the proxy will be bypassed
+Setting the ProxySettings policy accepts the following fields: * ProxyMode, which lets you specify the proxy server Microsoft Edge uses and prevents users from changing proxy settings * ProxyPacUrl, a URL to a proxy .pac file * ProxyPacMandatory, which prevents the network stack from falling back to direct connections with invalid or unavailable PAC script * ProxyServer, a URL of the proxy server * ProxyBypassList, a list of hosts for which the proxy will be bypassed

 The ProxyServerMode field is deprecated in favor of the ProxyMode field.